Team-Resurgent/TerminalX/README.md

 ## Building

 Open `TerminalX.sln` in Visual Studio (with Xbox SDK), select the Xbox configuration, and build.
-Deploy the resulting XBE to your Xbox as required by your dashboard or recovery setup.
+Deploy the resulting XBE to your Xbox.